-If you choose to work collaboratively on the video and/or report assignment, please let me know of your intentions, and I will ask both collaborators to sign a Group Assignment Checklist:
+When you work collaboratively on the video and report assignment, you must complete and sign a Group Assignment Checklist:

-https://uwaterloo.ca/arts/sites/ca.arts/files/uploads/files/group_assignment_disclosure.pdf
+https://uwaterloo.ca/arts/sites/ca.arts/files/uploads/files/group assignment disclosure.pdf

 CORRESPONDENCE

 Students using e-mail to contact me must include their first and last names, student number, and course section in which they are enrolled in the e-mail subject line.
 E-mails composed in this course must be formally and professionally written.